 In cases where the accused is an administrator, faculty, or staff member, the Sexual Misconduct Policy, the Employee Handbook, Faculty Handbook and if applicable, collective bargaining unit, shall govern how the case is investigated and adjudicated.
-Following the investigation and hearing (if applicable), the Chief Human Resources Officer will issue a document to the accused and the accuser indicating the results of the proceeding.
+Following the investigation and hearing (if applicable), the Vice President for Human Resources will issue a document to the accused and the accuser indicating the results of the proceeding.
 Results will include: a finding of in violation or not in violation of Sexual Misconduct for the accused, the sanctions imposed, if any, and an explanation of the rationale for its determination.